 Market overview

-The US based site librarytechnology.org provides data on current market share for library systems providers across a range of territories.
+The US based site librarytechnology.org also provides data on current market share for library systems providers across a range of territories.
 Data on market share is available here

 Use the filters to change country to UK and library type to academic to view UK HE specific data.
 Note, the currency of the data is not verified and data for specific institutions should be cross-checked against HELibTech data for accuracy.